Why is a Vacuum Cleaner Called a Vacuum Cleaner? Unveiling the Mystery

 Conclusion

-Understanding the origin of “vacuum cleaner” enhances our appreciation for this household tool.
+Understanding the origin of “vacuum cleaners” enhances our appreciation for this household tool.
 Its name reflects its suction power.
 This knowledge makes us more informed consumers.
 Next time you use your vacuum cleaner, you’ll know why it’s called that.
 Keep your home clean and enjoy the benefits of modern technology.